 Janis Ramey, Baritone

-Janis Ramey plays English baritone in the Allegheny Brass Band and euphonium in the East Winds Symphonic Band and the Pine Creek Community Band.
-In the past she has played in the Community Band South, a small group called the “Brassy Broads”, and a German oom-pah band.
+Janis Ramey plays English baritone in the Allegheny Brass Band and euphonium in the East Winds Symphonic Band.
+In the past, she has played in the Community Band South, the Pine Creek Community Band, a small group called the “Brassy Broads”, and a German oom-pah band.
 She returned to playing thirty years after the last concert in high school.
 She is a retired technical writer.

 Lynette Garlan, Baritone

 Lynette is a California transplant and has lived in the Pittsburgh area now for over 35 years and joined the Allegheny Brass Band in the spring of 2019.
 She started her musical journey on accordion at the age of 4 and moved to piano and violin in high school and college.
 Lynette played in a folk dance band for many years and became interested in Balkan music.
 It was during this time that she took up the euphonium to play in Serbian Balkan Brass bands.
 After starting and running her own musical groups, she joined community bands to broaden her playing experience.
 Lynette is involved with Windjammers Unlimited, a non-profit US based group centered around preserving and playing traditional circus music and is involved locally with several community bands.
 She also plays violin with the Edgewood Symphony Orchestra and the Pittsburgh Savoyards, of which she is currently the orchestra manager and show producer and enjoys playing in the pit for musicals.
 Lynette is also the founding member of the long time running singing group, the Balkan Babes.
 Lynette really appreciates the richness of the experience of playing with the Allegheny Brass Band and enjoys being surrounded by an all brass sound.